techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 1. Select **Save**.
 The settings take effect after a few hours.

 Admin center settings may allow your users to collaborate with users from other organizations.
 To understand how apps work with external users in meetings, see [Teams apps for external attendees](apps-external-users.md).

+To make any Copilot agents available in your organization, ensure that those are enabled in Teams admin center as an app in the org-wide setting and it is enabled in Microsoft 365 admin center.

 ## Install apps or let users install apps and uninstall apps